 “It was hard to lock the gates and say ‘no trespassing’ after we worked so hard for many years to attract community support.”

 Oracle State Park is in a high desert region between the Mogollon Rim and the basin and range country of southern Arizona.
-The centerpiece of the park is the Kannally family home, a Mediterranean Revival-style ranch house built in the early 1930s.
+The park’s centerpiece is the Kannally family home, a Mediterranean Revival-style ranch house built in the early 1930s.